arjunsavel/cortecs/paper/paper.md

 While our benchmark case (see Benchmark) demonstrates the applicability of `cortecs` to high-resolution opacity functions of molecular gas, the package is general and can be applied to any opacity data that has pressure and temperature dependence, such as the opacity of neutral atoms or ions.
-Additionally, the code has only been verified to produce reasonable amounts of error in the spectra of exoplanet atmospheres at pressures greater than a microbar for a single composition.
+Additionally, our benchmark only shows that the amounts of error from our compression technique is reasonable in the spectra of exoplanet atmospheres at pressures greater than a microbar for a single composition.
 This caveat is important to note for a few reasons:

 1. Based on error propagation, the error in the opacity function will be magnified in the spectrum based on the number of cells that are traced during radiative transfer.
 The number of spatial cells used to simulate exoplanet atmospheres (in our case, 100) is small enough that the `cortecs` error is not massive at the spectrum level.
-2. Exoplanet atmospheres can justifiably be modeled as in hydrostatic equilibrium at pressures greater than a microbar.
+2. Exoplanet atmospheres are often modeled in hydrostatic equilibriumg at pressures greater than a microbar [e.g., @barstow2020comparison; @showman2020atmospheric].
 When modeling atmospheres in hydrostatic equilibrium, the final spectrum essentially maps to the altitude at which the gas becomes optically thick.
 If `cortecs`-compressed opacities were used to model an optically thin gas over large path lengths, then smaller opacities would be more important.
 However, `cortecs` tends to perform worse at modeling opacity functions that jump from very low to very high opacities, so it may not perform optimally for these optically thin scenarios.
-3. The program may perform poorly for opacity functions with sharp features in their temperature--pressure dependence.
+3. The program may perform poorly for opacity functions with sharp features in their temperature--pressure dependence [e.g., the Lyman series transitions of hydrogen; @kurucz2017including].
 That is, it may require so many parameters to fit the opacity function that the compression is no longer worthwhile.